 It is important to note that the loans are not available for Integrated Masters courses.

-If you are a funded by the Student Awards Agency for Scotland (SAAS), Student Finance Wales or Student Finance Northern Ireland the value, personal and course-related eligibility criteria and method of payment vary.
+If you are funded by the Student Awards Agency for Scotland (SAAS), Student Finance Wales or Student Finance Northern Ireland, the value, personal and course-related eligibility criteria and method of payment vary.
 Scottish and Northern Irish applicants may also be eligible for funding for non-Masters programmes.

 Registering with the University

 After you apply for postgraduate funding and it is approved, the Student Loans Company will notify the University that your funding is in place.
 This means that you should be able to register without paying your tuition fee at the point of registration.

 You will instead be required to set up an instalment plan to pay your tuition fee over three instalments, to coincide with the payment of your Postgraduate Masters loan.
 If you have any problems with registering because your postgraduate funding isn’t in place you should contact the Student Funding team by emailing firstname.lastname@example.org.

 To receive your funding